atosorigin/AtosMvcStarterKit/README.md

 - Error reporting, extended error page
 - Inversion of Control container initialization (StructureMap)
 - Configuration of IoC container for resolving MVC and MVC Web API components
-- Design by contract with the Check class
+- Design by contract with the AtosComponents Check class
-- PreWarmCache support
 - RoleAuthorization attribute for authorization on actions based on role membership
 - Preconfigured FxCop ruleset with Atos standards

 Database